Tramadol addiction treatment includes withdrawal management, inpatient and outpatient treatment, and ongoing aftercare support.

 After completing detox, you will most likely continue your addiction recovery journey with inpatient treatment.

-If you received medical detox in a hospital setting, you may be transferred to another hospital-type setting, where you will begin 30 to 60 days of residential addiction treatment.
-Or you may continue your treatment in a residential rehab setting where you completed your detox.12
+If you received medical detox in a hospital setting, you may continue your treatment in the same setting that you completed detox or transferred to another hospital-type setting, where you will begin 30 to 90 days of residential addiction treatment.
+12

-During residential treatment, a doctor and clinical staff provide medical oversight and prescribe any necessary medications to help you through recovery.12
+During residential treatment, a doctor and clinical staff provide medical oversight and prescribe any necessary medications to support your recovery.12

 Outpatient Treatment

-Outpatient addiction treatment for tramadol rehab is offered in various ways, including partial hospitalization treatment (PHP) and intensive outpatient treatment (IOP).
+Outpatient addiction treatment for tramadol rehab is offered in a variety of settings, including partial hospitalization treatment (PHP) and intensive outpatient treatment (IOP).

 Intensive outpatient treatment is very similar to PHP.
-Whether at home or a sober living community, you still live within the community, and you reconvene throughout the week for individual therapy and group therapy sessions.13
+Whether at home or a sober living community, you still live within the community and return throughout the week for individual therapy and group therapy sessions.13

-Both PHPs and IOPs offer similar addiction treatment but vary depending on the frequency of attendance.
-PHPs offer more frequent visits, possibly two to three times a week for two hours, while IOP attendance is less frequent at once or twice a week for two hours.13
+Both PHPs and IOPs offer similar addiction treatment, but vary depending on the frequency of attendance.
+PHPs offer more frequent visits, possibly two to three times a week for several hours, while IOP attendance is less frequent, usually once or twice a week.13

 Outpatient treatment is an essential step for lasting recovery.
-Residential treatment helps you establish stability to return to the community safely, but once you re-engage in the community, your recovery is challenged in new ways.
-This is especially true during the first year of recovery.
-Outpatient treatment helps you further develop strong coping skills for cravings and triggers.
+Residential treatment helps you establish the stability you need to return to the community safely.
+Re-engaging in the community can really challenge your recovery, especially during the first year.
+Outpatient treatment helps you to maintain recovery and further develop healthy coping skills to help you combat cravings and triggers.

 Therapies for Tramadol Addiction Treatment

-During tramadol rehab, psychotherapy (talk therapy) is highly recommended as a proven method for successful addiction treatment.
-Leading types of talk therapy used in addiction treatment include motivational interviewing, cognitive behavioral therapy, and solution-focused therapy.12
+During tramadol rehab, psychotherapy (talk therapy) is an evidence-based approach that supports successful addiction treatment.
+Some leading types of talk therapy that are used in addiction treatment include motivational interviewing, cognitive behavioral therapy and solution-focused therapy.12

 Motivational interviewing involves working with your therapist to develop strong personal motivation to succeed in recovery.
-Cognitive behavioral therapy identifies maladaptive thinking patterns and responses that have contributed to your addiction.
-You then learn healthier ways of interpreting your experiences and responding.
+Cognitive behavioral therapy helps you to identify maladaptive thinking patterns and responses that have contributed to your addiction and helps you to develop healthier ways of interpreting your experiences and responses.

-Related to this approach is solution-focused therapy, where you identify cravings and triggers that could contribute to relapse.
-Solution-focused counseling helps you set up a relapse prevention plan.14
+Another commonly used approach is solution-focused therapy, this type of talk therapy help you identify cravings and triggers that could contribute to relapse.
+Solution-focused counseling is important to help you develop a comprehensive relapse prevention plan to meet your unique needs.14

-Aside from individual counseling, tramadol addiction treatment may include group counseling sessions to help you build rapport and mutual support with others seeking long-term sobriety.
-A network of support is essential for lasting recovery.14
+Along with individual counseling, tramadol addiction treatment may include group counseling sessions to help you build rapport and mutual support with others seeking long-term sobriety.
+This is especially important because research has shown that a network of support is essential for lasting recovery.14

-Individual and group sessions will help you strengthen your coping skills, identify relapse triggers that may occur in the community, and continue working on a long-term sobriety plan.13
+During individual and group sessions, you learn ways to strengthen your coping skills, identify relapse triggers and continue working on a long-term sobriety plan.13

 Holistic Interventions

-Holistic therapeutic approaches are a new addition to addiction treatment.
-With holistic interventions, treatment shifts from focusing on medically managing the symptoms of addiction to supporting the whole person—mind, body, and spirit—in recovery.12
+Holistic therapeutic approaches are also helpful during addiction treatment.
+These interventions, shifts from focusing on medically managing the symptoms of addiction to supporting the whole person—mind, body, and spirit—in recovery.12

 Holistic treatment still incorporates counseling and group therapy, but it also includes supplemental treatments such as:15